JOHNFLEURIMOND/ReactGraphQL/readme.md

 After all this I started on the GraphQL server side.
 So I started my created my database in a variable, made a function called createServer which will ingest a schema.graphql and it will match up everything in the schema with resolvers out of a mutations or query. ( Query resolvers have to do with pulling data and mutations resolvers have to do with pushing data.)

 Then in the index.js, I brought in my variables for env, db and createServer.
 I have MIDDLEWARE to Install but thats on hold.
 So I can start my server script which is ran by Nodemon.
+I also getting better with the git commands and doing `git checkout -b NewBranch` and making my changes in a separate branch and add all the changes there then switching to the master than merging it.
+Got used to git pull from changes on the master that the other branches didn't have.

 ## Optimizations.
 I have to get  GraphQL going on the client side.
 I would Like to add concurrently, which is a NPM package that allows you to run two scripts at once.